barrucadu/ozymandias/docs/errors.markdown

 Check that you don't have any typos or loops in your container `depends` specifications.

+## etcd request returned invalid JSON

+etcd returned a successful response but with an unexpected response body.

+**This could be caused by:**

+- an API incompatibility
+- a bug in Ozymandias
+- a bug in etcd

+**Before reporting an issue:**

+Check you have the latest version of Ozymandias and etcd, and that etcd is working.

+## etcd request raised an HTTP error

+etcd returned an unexpected response.

+**This could be caused by:**

+- an API incompatibility
+- a bug in Ozymandias
+- a bug in etcd

+**Before reporting an issue:**

+Check you have the latest version of Ozymandias and etcd, and that etcd is working.

+## etcd key not found

+A key which was expected to exist in etcd does not.

+**This could be caused by:**

+- an API incompatibility
+- a bug in Ozymandias
+- a bug in etcd

+**Before reporting an issue:**

+Check you have the latest version of Ozymandias and etcd, and that etcd is working.

 ## Podman request returned invalid JSON

 Podman returned a successful response but with an unexpected response